TheDementedSalad/re7/README.md

 Make sure you have the split checkmarked as explained above.
 If that doesn't work, or if a split of yours split at the wrong time, contact TheDementedSalad.

 # Special thanks

+CursedToast for all of his work over the years on this game and many others.

-Psarthex, zgl, qvaku, and DarkRageGames for helping me aquire the Cero D version.
+Psarthex, zgl, qvaku, and DarkRageGames for helping Toast aquire the Cero D version.